 So What Does a Dental Hygienist Do?

-The main concern of a dental hygienist is pretty much exactly what their title tells you it is: promoting dental hygiene by keeping your teeth healthy and clean.
-Dental hygienists typically see around 8-10 patients a day, and are essential to keeping dental practices operating smoothly.
-Dental hygienists can be responsible for a multitude of tasks in a dental practice – everything from teeth cleaning to administering anaesthetic.
+The main concern of a dental hygienist is promoting dental hygiene by keeping teeth healthy and clean.
+What does a dental hygienist do on a daily basis?
+They can be responsible for a multitude of tasks in a dental practice – everything from teeth cleaning to administering anesthetic.
 The responsibilities of a dental hygienist can be broken down into five main categories.

 Assessment